Covid 19 Delta outbreak: 173 new cases in the community - NZ Herald

 More than 2 million vaccine passes have now been issued.
 Other ways to retrieve a pass have also been introduced, including going to certain pharmacies.

-Speaking with media, Director of Public Health Dr Caroline McElnay said the Pfizer vaccine was 90 per cent effective in preventing deaths.
-She noted the surge in Europe, where many countries were reintroducing public health measures.

-Deputy Prime Minister Grant Robertson said 13 DHBs had now hit 90 per cent first dose coverage of the eligible population.
+Speaking with media today, Deputy Prime Minister Grant Robertson said 13 DHBs had now hit 90 per cent first dose coverage of the eligible population.

 "These are all fantastic achievements.
 More DHBs are closing in on the 90 per cent first dose mark," he said.
 Only 19,408 more first doses were needed for all DHBs to hit the mark.